-By now, you probably know all the ins and outs of socializing via virtual platforms — mainly because it’s been the only option for gatherings for weeks.
 Whether it’s Zoom, FaceTime, Skype, Google Hangouts or Houseparty, the “place” for your virtual Mother’s Day party is up to you.
-However, Zoom might win out mainly because of how you can customize your background with a theme that makes your call feel like more of a celebration.
+Whichever provider you pick. you can customize your background with a theme that makes your call feel like more of a celebration.

-In your virtual Mother’s Day invitation, include the date, time and link to the location of your gathering.
-Tip: If your Mom isn’t as familiar with Zoom, do a “trial run” before your party to get her comfortable using the platform and answer any questions she may have.
+Don’t forget to include the date, time and event link in your virtual Mother’s Day invitation.
+Tip: If your Mom isn’t yet familiar with Zoom, do a “trial run” before your party to get her comfortable using the platform and answer any questions she may have.

 As host, you’ll set the mood with a table decorated with your favorite tea set, and perhaps schedule a few fun games to play.
 A classic game like bingo translates to virtual parties easily (search online for bingo card generators to make it even simpler), or get creative by asking guests to make a stylish tea party hat out of whatever they can find in their home right now.